LukeErlewein/GVSU-CIS350-Co-op-video-game/artifacts/docs/proposal.md

 # Anticipated Technologies

 We will be using the Godot game engine to be able to code our game.
+Using Trello for issue tracking.
+Using Github for code storage.
+Using Pixelorama for art assets.

 # Method/Approach